Bharat Singh

 Bharat Singh is an Indian politician and a former Member of Parliament, Lok Sabha from the Ballia (Lok Sabha constituency).
 He is member of the Bharatiya Janata Party.
 He won the 2014 Indian general elections from the Ballia Lok Sabha constituency by defeating former Prime Minister Chandra Shekhar's son Neeraj Shekhar by 139,434 votes.

 Early life

 Bharat Singh was born on 15 September 1948 in the village Navka Tola in Bairiya tehsil of Ballia district in Uttar Pradesh.
-His late father Ramcheej Singh was a simple farmer.
+His father Ramcheej Singh was a farmer.
 Bharat Singh got his early education at his native village and went on to complete his graduation from Jodhpur University, Rajasthan in 1973.
 Bharat Singh joined politics when he was a student of Banaras Hindu University.
 He got elected as President of Banaras Hindu University Students' Union in 1978.

 Political career

-Bharat Singh successfully contested Uttar Pradesh Assembly elections of 1991, 1996 and 2002 from Bairiya assembly seat in Ballia.
-He served three terms as Member of Legislative Assembly (MLA).
-However he contested the Lok Sabha election of 2014 from Ballia as Bharatiya Janata Party candidate and defeated the sitting MP Neeraj Shekhar.
+Bharat Singh won the Uttar Pradesh Assembly elections of 1991, 1996 and 2002 from Bairiya assembly seat in Ballia as a Member of Legislative Assembly (MLA).
+He ran in the Lok Sabha election of 2014 from Ballia as Bharatiya Janata Party candidate and defeated the sitting MP Neeraj Shekhar.